-- Students on a budget can also check out Udemy, an online program hosting thousands of affordable self-paced video courses on web dev, cybersecurity, data analysis, and much more.
+Students on a budget can also check out Udemy, an online program hosting thousands of affordable self-paced video courses on web dev, cybersecurity, data analysis, and much more.

 	- Similarly, Codecademy is one of the most popular coding programs online.
 They offer membership options ranging from $20 to $40 per month for more course options and support.
 Learn more about Codecademy in our review.

 	- Likewise, Coursera is an online learning platform that hosts thousands of videos in a wide range of tech subjects, including web dev, data science, and software engineering.

 	- The online educational resources Udacity and Springboard offer courses in web dev, data analytics, and many other technical subjects.
 Learn more about Udacity and Springboard in our reviews.

 	- Finally, edX is another popular online learning platform with university courses.
 Their self-paced courses come from top schools like Harvard and MIT, and even big tech companies like Microsoft.
-Students can choose to learn the fundamentals or dive deeper into specific topics, like data.
 Learn more about edX in our review.

 	How does Northwestern Bootcamps compare to Pathrise?

 	Northwestern Bootcamps are for people interested in learning the skills needed for a career as a web developer or data analyst.
 While an interest in tech is recommended, most Northwestern Bootcamps students start with no coding experience.
 However, Pathrise job-seekers should already have a background in their chosen field so they can get the most out of our technical curriculum.

 	Pathrise optimizes the job search through 1-on-1 mentorship and personalized training.
-Our mentors have years of experience on both sides of the hiring table.
+In fact, our mentors have years of experience on both sides of the hiring table.
 They assist fellows with all phases of the job search including resume and portfolio optimization, cold emailing and reverse recruiting, technical and behavioral interviewing, and negotiation.